SM4DA/QeMFi/README.md

 Simiarly, one can perform the preliminary analysis for the other QC properties.
 One can get more details about the python script by using `$ python PrelimAnalysis.py --help`.

 ## MFML Learning Curves
 Learning curves indicate the model error (such as MAE or RMSE) wityh increasing model complexity.
 In the case of KRR, model complexity is controlled by the number of the training samples used.
 Therefore, one can study the learning curves as MAE vs training samples used.
-For multifidelity models, the number of training samples used at the highest fidelity are considered to maintain uniform comparison (see [https://pubs.acs.org/doi/10.1021/acs.jctc.3c00882] and [https://iopscience.iop.org/article/10.1088/2632-2153/ad2cef] for more details on deciphering learning curves).
+For multifidelity models, the number of training samples used at the highest fidelity are considered to maintain uniform comparison (see [Vinod et al. 2023](https://pubs.acs.org/doi/10.1021/acs.jctc.3c00882) and [Vinod et al. 2024](https://iopscience.iop.org/article/10.1088/2632-2153/ad2cef) for more details on deciphering learning curves).
 The following example, generates learning curves for the SCF property of acrolein.
 Note that the representation of interest should have already been generated (see above).
 ```bash
 $ conda activate CheMFi_env